 - Open: 29 Mar - 4 Nov

-With panoramic views of the south coast of the Gower Peninsula, Three Cliffs Bay will take your breath away.
+Kicking off our campsites by the beach guide is Three Cliffs Bay Holiday Park on the south coast of the Gower Peninsula.
+With wrap-around panoramic views, this beach campsite will take your breath away.
 The Bay takes its name from the three limestone cliffs that jut out into it, which you can overlook from the Three Cliffs Bay Holiday Park.

 The five-star family-run site welcomes campers with tents, caravans and motor homes.
 There's free Wi-Fi, disabled facilities, baby change facilities, and a shop selling cakes and pasties.